katsai81/GettingAndCleaningDataAssignment/Codebook.md

 8. Wrote the output out to a txt file

-###Information about the variables (including units!) in the data set not contained in the tidy data:
+###Information about the variables (including units!) in the data set contained in the tidy data:

 "subject" - subject number
 "ActivityName” - alphanumeric description